 1. Select Start > Computer.
-2. Click your hard drive designation.
+2. Select your hard drive designation.
 The hard drive designation is typically Local Disk (C:).
-3. Using the hard drive path you recorded earlier, open the folder on your hard drive that contains the update.
+3. Using the hard drive path you recorded earlier, open the folder that contains the update.
 4. Double-click the file that has an .exe extension (for example, filename.exe).